Disney’s Festival of the Arts is back for 2023, and we couldn’t be more excited!

 There are a few things that Disney used to do for Festival of the Arts that we haven’t seen for several years.
 And while we don’t anticipate that they will make a return in 2023, we are keeping the information here just in case.

-Workshops and seminars (no word on 2023)
+Workshops and seminars (not returning for 2023)

 Typically there is a mix of workshops and seminars available during Festival of the Arts.
 Some are complimentary, and some cost extra.